Hi! Welcome to Complete City Guides!

 How are you arriving to London?
 If you are coming from one of London's many airports then make sure you read my full guide on how to get from London airports to central London here.
 There are several airports, with multiple ways to get to central London so that page goes over every option.
 Last updated: 2018

 STOP!
 Before you go to London you should know about how to use their public transport.
 Did you know you can't even pay for busses anymore?
 You have to have a card.
 Find out details on my guide to how to use London's public transport (underground tube, bus, taxis etc.) here.
-Please check it out, so you know how to use their extensive and reliable public transport network.
+Please check it out, so you know how to use London's extensive and reliable public transport network.

 If you have only one day, then you have to go where most of the tourist attractions and landmarks are.
 You really could spend a couple of weeks (or more!) in London and still find things to do, but the following set of landmarks are most of the major ones, and luckily they are within walking distance.
 You can follow them in order (we do backtrack and go through Leicester Square twice, but the second time we include China Town and other bits).

 A link to a map is provided at the bottom of this page.

 Covent Garden is a really cool area, with lots of small independent shops in a former fruit-and-vegetable market.

 You can often find very talented street performers inside it - they get big audiences.
 But watch your belongings as pick pockets are known to operate while you watch the shows.